In this post, we’ll explain what a domain name is and how you can get one for your new Club & County Website.

 We often use Carlow based company Blacknight for both .com and .ie domains.

-You will go through the process of setting up an account for your domain, once you have completed this, one of our developers can log in to your account and point your new domain to our server.
+You will go through the process of setting up an account for your domain, once you have completed this, one of our developers can send you on details on how to redirect your new domain or log in to your account and point your new domain to our server.

 Don’t forget your yearly renewal!

-A domain name has to be renewed annually, we have had some clubs who have lost theirs due to non-payment of a bill.
+A domain name registered via Option 2 has to be renewed annually, we have had some clubs who have lost theirs due to non-payment of a bill.

 Tip: Make sure when setting up your domain to use an e-mail address that is checked often so renewal e-mails cannot be missed!